-Two Future Ford-Class Aircraft Carriers After Presidents To Be Named After Clinton and Bush
+Two Future Ford-Class Aircraft Carriers To Be Name After Presidents Clinton and Bush

 The USS Gerald R. Ford (CVN 78), the largest aircraft carrier in the world, navigates the Ionian Sea on October 4, 2023.
 U.S. Navy Photo.